KozGit/DOOM-3-BFG-VR/README.txt

 	    Various weapon sights are available.

 	      Options:
+	          Disabled-	  No laser sight.

-	          Laser Sight- 	  A laser beam will emit from the weapon to aim with.
+	          Laser Beam- 	  A laser beam will emit from the weapon to aim with.

 	          Red Dot-	    A red laser dot will be projected into the world to aim with.